Table of Contents

 Rogue is known for outstanding attention to detail, and the R-3 Power Rack is a shining example of that.
 Everything from the welds to the powder-coat to even the spacing of the holes is well thought out.
 After putting the Rogue R-3 Power Rack through thousands of workouts, there's no better choice for most people.
 You can upgrade to a thicker steel tubing, but it's not needed.

 The R-3 Power Rack is also compatible with many of the accessories Rogue releases and due to the thinner steel tubing, they're also often cheaper than the monster-lite and monster accessories.
-We reviewed the R-3 in-depth here if you're interested in more information.

 If you want a cheaper squat rack, but would like the same functionality as the Rogue R-3, we suggest the Titan T-3 Power Rack as the best budget squat rack.
 Titan Fitness takes all of the great features Rogue is known for and packages them in a less glamorous and less expensive package.